NateThom/cs680Thom/README.md

 ## PA4 - Blender and Model Loading
 Provides the functionallity to load custom models in the form of .obj files!.
 Also includes a new directory - "models" - which has the purpose of storing custom models.
 The user will find a simple model there to demonstrate the project's model loading feature.

+## PA5 - Assimp and Model Loading
+Use Assimp to load models and colors (and then display them).